|Docker Solved a Key Problem|

 Research and Development PhasePrior to Docker, we had tried to play with different package managers including spending some time with Nix.
 Nix is a great project and it has a lot of good parts to it, but unfortunately, it wasn’t quite what we needed.

 Nix does support atomic upgrades and rollbacks and has a declarative approach to system configuration.
 Unfortunately it was hard to support the scripts for the different software and code libraries we’re using in our images, and also it was hard to add some custom packages and software.
 The effort to integrate it appeared to be more of a patch or stop-gap approach for our current system as opposed to something new.
 We were looking for something different that could come closer to meeting our requirements.

 - Provide different versions of same languages (i.e. ruby 1.9 and ruby 2.1)

 - Have a safe way to update one part of system without breaking other parts (like update only python libs and don’t touch ruby libs)

-- Make use of a declarative approach to system configuration (simple scripts that describes what should be inside an image)
+- Make use of a declarative approach to system configuration (simple scripts that describe what should be inside an image)

 - Create an easy way to update and roll-out updates

 - Building separate and isolated environments for each runtime/language